3 Bedroom Home in Burlington - $414,870

 MACKINTOSH ON THE LAKE!
-Birkdale Lot 10 - Rare Opportunity for a ONE LEVEL home in this neighborhood!
+Birkdale Lot 10 - Rare Opportunity for a ONE-LEVEL home in this neighborhood!
 The Pembroke 3 B plan Kitchen is open to the Fireplaced Great Room and covered Screened Porch.
-Large Bedrooms, lots of windows, split Vanities in the Primary Suite Bath w Water Closet, tiled Shower with HUGE closet.
+Large Bedrooms, lots of windows, split vanity in the Primary Suite Bath w Water Closet, tiled Shower with HUGE Closet.
 Laundry/Mud Rm off the 2-car finished Garage.
 Tons of Upgrades, lots of sq footage on one level!
 Maintenance-free/year-round activities, scenic walking.
 Residents Club/fitness.
 Conveniently located off I40/I85.
+10-yr Warranty.
 FEBRUARY completion.
 See agent remarks or windsorhomes.us for incentives.
 Model Home open Daily.
 Call/text for your appointment to visit.

 3 Bedroom Home in Burlington - $414,870